MarkMoene/MoonPhaseCalendar/README.md

 Convenience: setbit manipulates proper bit
 Electronics: Rotary encoder: ... [.rotary]
 Electronics: Button: ... [.button]
-Electronics: Date display reports 31 Dec as 3112 [display]
+Electronics: Date display reports 31 Dec as 3112 [date]
-Electronics: Date display reports 1 Jan as 0101 [display]
+Electronics: Date display reports 1 Jan as 0101 [date]
 Electronics: Moon phase display sets pins properly [moon]
 Algorithm: A leap year if divisible by 400 [leap]
 Algorithm: A leap year if divisible by 4 but not by 100 [leap]